jareware/chilipie-kiosk/docs/first-boot.md

 ## Increasing boot show delay

 By default, the browser window is hidden for a few seconds after boot, to give the page time to load.
 You can increase (or decrease) this delay in `~/.xsession`.

+## Using a touch screen

+If your kiosk is interactive, and you're using a touch screen as a display, you may need to calibrate it.
+Press `Ctrl + Alt + F3` to get to a virtual terminal, and type:

+    DISPLAY=:0 xinput_calibrator